Castle Douglas St Andrew Street railway station

-Castle Douglas St Andrew Street railway station served the town of Castle Douglas, Dumfries and Galloway, Scotland, from 1864 to 1867 on the Kirkcudbright Railway.
+Castle Douglas St Andrew Street railway station served the town of Castle Douglas, in the historic county of Kirkcudbrightshire in the administrative area of Dumfries and Galloway, Scotland, from 1864 to 1867 on the Kirkcudbright Railway.

 History

 The station was opened on 7 March 1864 by the Glasgow and South Western Railway.
 It was also known as Castle Douglas St Andrew and Castle Douglas St Andrew Road in the timetable.
 It closed on 1 December 1867.
+It was situated on a section of St Andrew Street now part of Abercromby Road.